Creating schema JSON files for Amazon Personalize schemas - Amazon Personalize

 • null

 Some required and reserved fields support null data.
 Adding a null type to a field allows you to use imperfect data (for example, metadata with blank values) to generate recommendations.
-For information on which fields support null data, see Domain datasets and schemas or Custom datasets and schemas.
+For information about which fields support null data, see the schema requirements topic for your domain: VIDEO_ON_DEMAND datasets and schemas, ECOMMERCE datasets and schemas, or Custom datasets and schemas.
 The following example shows how to add a null type for a GENDER field.

 { "name": "GENDER", "type": [ "null", "string" ], "categorical": true }